What do you inspect in the crawl space under a house?

 Here’s what we check for once under the house:

-- Adequate ventilation - The rule of thumb is one square inch of venting for each square foot of conditioned floor space.
+1) Adequate ventilation - The rule of thumb is one square inch of venting for each square foot of conditioned floor space.
 Also, the ventilation openings should be screened and distributed around the perimeter of the crawl space to allow for cross-ventilation, with at least one vent within a few feet of each corner to avoid a dead air space.
+Sometimes the vents get covered over with mulch and leaves, rendering them useless, as shown below.

-- Temporary supports - concrete blocks or wood supports placed below floor framing are usually there because of foundation settlement or the sagging of undersize floor joists.
-They are quick fix that and will not last.
+4) Temporary supports - concrete blocks or wood supports placed below floor framing are usually there because of foundation settlement or the sagging of undersize floor joists.
+They are a quick fix that will not last.
 We document them and recommend a permanent repair be made.

-- Vapor barrier and insulation - We note the presence of both and describe the type.
+9) Vapor barrier and insulation - We note the presence or absence of both, and describe the type where present.

 Because homeowners don’t ordinarily get under their home and examine the crawl space, an inspector’s findings are often a surprise to everybody.
 Also, see our blog posts and Should I buy a house with a crawl space? and Are there any minimum inspection standards that a Florida licensed home inspector must meet?